Sprite (drink): Marketing

+Former logo, used from 2022 to 2026.

 Sprite advertisements often make use of the portmanteau word "lymon", a combination of the words lemon and lime.
 Additionally, the bottle of the beverage has several concave spots, an attempt to emulate the bubbles caused by the soda's carbonation.

 By the 1980s, Sprite had developed a large following among teenagers.
 In response, Sprite began to cater to this demographic in its advertisements in 1987.
 "I Like the Sprite In You" was the brand's first long-running slogan, and many jingles were produced around it before its discontinuation in 1994.